farlee2121/DevEssentialsBlog/_posts/2020-12-04-Type-Systems-and-Predictability.md

 ## Conclusion
 In summary, there is no intrinsic property that couples dynamic and structural or static and nominal type systems.
-Rather the corrolation appears to be based on a preference for predictable vs implicit design, and the duality can be applied to many language properties.
+Rather the correlation appears to be based on a preference for predictable vs implicit design, and the duality can be applied to many language properties.

 <!-- the predictability verbiage was inspired by Scott Wlaschin https://youtu.be/KPa8Yw_Navk?t=1862 -->